The Missing Piece

 A → C: To achieve A, you need C.

-For David: To have sustained leadership impact, I need the credibility that comes from a function that consistently delivers, protection from misses that would undermine my standing, and a track record the organisation trusts.
+For David: To have sustainable leadership impact, I need the credibility that comes from a function that consistently delivers, protection from misses that would undermine my standing, and a track record the organisation trusts.

 Both arrows are valid.
 Both point to A. This is why David is stuck — he genuinely needs both B and C to achieve what he ultimately wants.